tomaverlaine/tomaverlaine.github.io/about.md

   <p>The selection is subjective.
 What is included matters, but so does what is left out.</p>

-  <p>Texts are written in English, Japanese, and occasionally Chinese, and are meant to be read discontinuously.</p>
+  <p>Texts are written in English, Japanese, and occasionally Chinese.
+The archive is discontinuous.</p>

   <p class="social-links">
     <a href="https://open.spotify.com/playlist/2n3HVMSwuDpPFuhtRS4Nru">Spotify</a> -